Slavery: Libya

 During the Second Libyan Civil War, Libyans started capturing Sub-Saharan African migrants trying to get to Europe through Libya and selling them on slave markets or holding them hostage for ransom Women are often raped, used as sex slaves, or sold to brothels.
 Child migrants suffer from abuse and child rape in Libya.

 Mauritania

-Mauritania, was the last country to abolish slavery (in 1981), it is estimated that 20% of its population of 3 million people are enslaved as bonded labourers, with black Haratin being slaves and Berbers and Arabs the owners.
+Mauritania was the last country to abolish slavery (in 1981), and it is estimated that 20% of its population of 3 million people are enslaved as bonded labourers, with black Haratin being slaves and Berbers and Arabs the owners.
 Slavery in Mauritania was criminalized in August 2007.
 However, although slavery, as a practice, was legally banned in 1981, it was not a crime to own a slave until 2007.
 Although many slaves have escaped or have been freed since 2007, as of 2012, only one slave owner had been sentenced to serve time in prison.